mgeaghan-garvan/pipeline-docs/gatk-sv/README.md

 # Running GATK-SV

-This is a work-in-progress SOP/documentation for running the GATK-SV pipeline on Terra.
+This is documentation for running the GATK-SV pipeline on Terra.

 GATK-SV runs in one of two main modes: batch and single-sample.
 Batch mode is intended for cohorts larger than 100 samples, and won't work for cohorts less than 10 samples.
 For small cohorts, single-sample mode should be used on each sample individually.
 Single-sample mode requires a reference panel, which will ideally be created using a cohort as similar as possible to the target sample.
 A standard reference panel is hosted by the Broad Institute in their public Google Cloud resource bucket based on samples from the 1000 Genomes project and can be used if no other relevant reference panel is available.